 Mental Health Disorders

-Caring for your mental health is something everyone should make a priority, but for those with mental health disorders, it is crucial.
+Are you or a loved one suffering from mental illness?
+Mental health care is something everyone should make a priority, but for those with mental health disorders, it is crucial.
 Nearly half of all people in the United States will be diagnosed with a mental health disorder at some point in their lifetime.
 Although common, mental health disorders can often be misdiagnosed or left undiagnosed entirely.
 Here at Lighthouse Recovery, we diagnose and treat multiple mental health disorders as well as co-occurring disorders to ensure you are safe, medicated if necessary, and recovering.
-Some of the more common mental health disorders we treat include bipolar disorder, eating disorders, generalized anxiety, major depressive disorder, post-traumatic stress disorder, and schizophrenia.
+Some of the more common mental health treatment programs and disorders we treat include bipolar disorder, eating disorders, generalized anxiety, major depressive disorder, post-traumatic stress disorder, and schizophrenia.

 Attachment Disorder